Get Financially Prepared:

 Once you have decided on your budget it’s now time to start your search.
 Begin your search right here on our website to see what properties we have that match your needs.
 It is also a good idea to register with us as you will receive emails as soon as we add properties that fall within your search criteria, therefore beating the crowd.

-You also then have the option of looking at the property portals such as Zoopla and Rightmove, they will be able to show you a large choice of properties that fall within your budget.
+You also then have the option of looking at the property portals such as Rightmove, Zoopla and OnTheMarket, they will be able to show you a large choice of properties that fall within your budget.

 Once you are ready to see the property here are some things to consider when viewing: